JETSCAPE/X-SCAPE/README.md

 # XSCAPE 0.9.1

 The X-ion collisions with a Statistically and Computationally Advanced Program Envelope (XSCAPE) is the enhanced (and 2nd) project of the JETSCAPE collaboration which extends the framework to include small systems created in p-A and p-p collisions, lower energy heavy-ion collisions and electron-Ion collisions.
 The new framework allows for novel functionality such as the ability of the main simulation clock to go backwards and forwards, to deal systematically with initial state and final state evolution.
 It allows for multiple bulk event generators to run concurrently while exchanging information via a new Bulk Dynamics Manager.
 The XSCAPE framework can be run using the new functionality or in JETSCAPE mode allowing for full backwards compatibility.
 New modules can also run in a hybrid fashion, choosing to use or not use the new clock functionality.
+More documentation of the new X-SCAPE framework capabilities will be provided in the near future.
+For now, test examples showcasing the new X-SCAPE framework functionalities can be found in the `./examples/custom_examples/` directory (for example in `PythiaBDMTest_Hydro_Cascade.cc`).

 The [JETSCAPE](http://jetscape.org) simulation framework is an overarching computational envelope for developing complete event generators for heavy-ion collisions.
 It allows for modular incorporation of a wide variety of existing and future software that simulates different aspects of a heavy-ion collision.